thejpster/website/content/about.md

 ### Rust

 I have been a huge fan of the Rust programming language since the 1.0 days.
 As part of this, I produced some [workshop material](https://github.com/thejpster/pi-workshop-rs) for the Raspberry Pi Party 2017.
-I've also delivered several Embedded Rust training workshops, and it's been a key theme of my projects over the last five years.
+I've also delivered several Embedded Rust training workshops, and it's been a key theme of my projects over the last seven years.
+In 2021 I was lucky enough to join Ferrous Systems, where I write and teach Rust full-time.
+In 2023 I was also invited to join the Rust Leadership Council as the representative for the *Launching Pad* team.

 ### Monotron